 If your lead ignores your connection or leaves it pending for a long time, you can always send LinkedIn InMail.
 These InMail messages are structured as emails and can have up to 200 characters of the subject line and a body of up to 1900 characters.
 However, keep in mind that shorter InMails get a better response rate.

 As mentioned before, LinkedIn InMail gets far better results than emails.
 Especially if you write a message that will generate a high response rate.
-If you are not sure how to write such messages, here are a couple of LinkedIn InMail templates to get inspired.
+If you are not sure how to write such messages, here are a couple of LinkedIn InMail examples with a 25% reply rate formula to get inspired, along with impactful LinkedIn inMail subject line examples..

-You can send InMails to your 2nd and 3rd degree connections.
+You can send InMails to your 2nd and 3rd-degree connections.
 However, depending on your subscription plan, you will have different amounts of Inmail credits per month.
 For example, a LinkedIn premium subscription grants you 15 paid InMail credits.
 On the other hand, the Sales Navigator account offers 50 paid InMails per month.
-If you pay a Recruiter subscription, you will have 30 paid InMail credits a month.
+If you pay a Recruiter Lite subscription, you will have 30 paid InMail credits a month.
+Recruiter subscribers are also the only LinkedIn members who can purchase additional paid InMail credits.

 Apart from paid ones, you can also send 800 free InMails per month.
 The trick is to find people with their LinkedIn profile set to Open.
 The easiest way to find people with an open profile is by going to your 2nd or 3rd-degree connection’s premium profile.
 Then click the Message button.
 If you see the text Free message at the bottom, that person has an open profile.